Gauche the Cellist: Adaptations

 In 1982, the novel was adapted into an animated feature film by a Japanese animation studio, Oh!
 Production.
 It was directed and written for the screen by Isao Takahata, who would later found Studio Ghibli with Hayao Miyazaki.
 Kōichi Murata was the executive producer.
 Gauche's voice actor was Hideki Sasaki and the cat's voice actor was Fuyumi Shiraishi.
 The lead key animator, Shunji Saida, took cello lessons so that he could accurately capture finger movements.
 The 63 minute film took 6 years to complete and was highly acclaimed as one of the best film adaptations of Miyazawa's works.

 A Region 2 NTSC DVD was released in Japan in 2000 by Pioneer with English subtitles.
 Pioneer re-released for the Japanese market in 2003.
 A Region 2 PAL DVD was released in France by L.C.J. in 2001, containing a French audio track.
 Studio Ghibli and Buena Vista Home Entertainment re-released it as a double-disc DVD in 2006, the 110th anniversary of Miyazawa's birth (Ghibli released its adaptation of Kenji Miyazawa's Taneyamagahara no Yoru on the same date).
 The 2006 release contained Dolby Digital audio and English subtitles.

 The story had previously been adapted for the screen three times, in 1949, 1953 and 1963.
-The 1949 adaptation was animated and was directed by Yoshitsugu Tanaka and produced by Ichirou Ono of Nippon Eiga (日本映画).
+The 1949 adaptation was animated and directed by Yoshitsugu Tanaka and produced by Ichirou Ono of Nippon Eiga (日本映画).
 The 1953 adaptation was produced using puppets and dolls and was directed by Kenjiro Morinaja.
 The 1963 adaptation was animated and directed by Matsue Jinbo, and produced by Masatsugu Hara of Gakken Eiga Kyoku.

 Translations

 Gauche the Cellist was translated into English by John Bester, along with several other short stories, in Once and Forever, the Tales of Kenji Miyazawa, published by Kodansha International in 1994.
 It was released in both hardcover (ISBN 4770017804) and paperback (ISBN 4770021844) editions.
-Both editions are out of print.

 It has also been translated into English by Roger Pulvers and published in Japan by the Labo Teaching Instruction Center (ISBN 978-4898110072).

 Youko Matsuka translated the work into simplified English and published it in Japan through her Matsuka Phonics Institute (ISBN 978-4896432213) under the title "Gorsch the Cellist".

 The work has also been translated into Italian by Muramatsu Mariko, along with other works, in Il violoncellista Goshu e altri scritti, published by La Vita Felice in 1987 (ISBN 8886314779).